 Jeremy Hunt, Health and Social Care Secretary recently stated:

-“We know cyber-attacks are a growing threat, so it is vital that our health and care organizations have secure systems which patients trust.”
+“We know cyber-attacks are a growing threat, so it is vital that our health and care organisations have secure systems which patients trust.”

 Cyber-attacks and disaster recovery planning

-Cyber-security is or should be, a major concern for a lot of organizations.
-With the GDPR just weeks away, a breach could prove extremely costly for any organization that suffers one.
+Cyber-security is or should be, a major concern for a lot of organisations.
+With the GDPR just weeks away, a breach could prove extremely costly for any organisation that suffers one.
 To find out more about cyber-security and how to stay protected download the cyber-security whitepaper here.